Projects

 Wherever possible we have minimised impacts to on-street parking, however it is necessary to remove some car parks to install the new pedestrian operated signals at the intersection.

-Two on-street car parks will be removed from the north side of Hargreaves Street and the remaining spaces changed from angle parking into three parallel car parks.
+Two on-street car parks have been removed from the north side of Hargreaves Street and the remaining spaces changed from angle parking into three parallel car parks.

-In addition, one car park will be removed on Chapel Street in front of the Fire Rescue Victoria building.
+In addition, one car park has been removed on Hargreaves Street in front of the Fire Rescue Victoria building.

 Inage of Chapel Street intersection diagram